 Our team has significant experience in advising companies and employees accused of misappropriating trade secrets or confidential information of other companies and former employees.
-We assist our clients to develop and implement hiring policies, due diligence checklists when engaging top employees from competitors, conduct audits of existing trade secrets (if at all) in a company’s Intellectual Property portfolio to recognise potential vulnerabilites or risks.
+We assist our clients to develop and implement hiring policies, due diligence checklists when engaging top employees from competitors, conduct audits of existing trade secrets (if at all) in a company’s IP portfolio to recognise potential vulnerabilities or risks.

 With the advent of social media, we are on hand to ensure our clients are in the loop with this constantly evolving mode of transaction and communication and are adequately protected.
 We understand the rapidly changing landscape of privacy and the need for data security laws in every industry.
 In this vein we are available to draft employee and corporate social media policies, advise on Intellectual Property issues related to social media platforms, give counsel on advertising and representations made online and on social media, counsel on data privacy in the social media age.

 Our capacity to provide relevant and timely advice on these cutting-edge issues is due to our lawyers’ commitment to stay abreast of legal and technical trends.